 One of the questions Scott asked me was if I had begun working on any other portraits from church history.
 While I was working on the Cowdery project, I had briefly glanced at some other photos, but when Scott asked the question I decided to research it more and seriously consider doing the same type of work to photos of all of the Three Witnesses, these being some of the founding figures of The Church of Jesus Christ of Latter-day Saints.
 This, I thought, might help make these early persons of the Restoration just a bit more real and tangible to us in the present day.
 Continue reading

-While any photographic likeness of the Prophet Joseph Smith seems to remain elusive or controversial at best, other early Church leaders have had somewhat better luck.
-In early 2006, Patrick A. Bishop was studying images in the Library of Congress Prints and Photographs Division when he discovered a daguerreotype that caught his attention.
-It had the appearance of Oliver Cowdery, and he reported his findings and research on this image in BYU Studies the same year.
-Bishop substantiated the image as Oliver Cowdery based on the shared locality of the daguerreotypist, James Presley Ball, and Cowdery, the dating of the clothing, age of the subject, comparing the face with other known images of Oliver, and descriptions of Oliver, among other things.
+While any photographic likeness of the Prophet Joseph Smith seems to remain elusive1 or controversial at best,2 other early Church leaders have had somewhat better luck.
+In early 2006, Patrick A. Bishop was studying images in the Library of Congress Prints and Photographs Division when he discovered a daguerreotype that caught his attention.3 It had the appearance of Oliver Cowdery, and he reported his findings and research on this image in BYU Studies the same year.4 Bishop substantiated the image as Oliver Cowdery based on the shared locality of the daguerreotypist, James Presley Ball, and Cowdery, the dating of the clothing, age of the subject, comparing the face with other known images of Oliver, and descriptions of Oliver, among other things.
 Continue reading